Two Pointer Techniques for Linked List Problems

 forward simultaneously.
 When p1

-reaches the end of the list, having moved n - k
+reaches the null pointer at the end of the list after moving n - k

 steps, p2